 Robert J. Jones

-A native of Dawson, Georgia, Jones earned a bachelor’s degree in agronomy from Fort Valley State College, a Master of Science degree in crop physiology from the University of Georgia, and a doctorate in crop physiology from the University of Missouri, Columbia.
+A native of Dawson, Georgia, Jones earned a bachelor’s degree in agronomy from Fort Valley State College, a master of science degree in crop physiology from the University of Georgia, and a doctorate in crop physiology from the University of Missouri, Columbia.
 After earning the Ph.D., he joined the University of Minnesota faculty as a professor of agronomy and plant genetics.
 He is an internationally recognized authority on plant physiology and has published numerous scientific papers, manuscripts and abstracts.
-His research focuses on the role of cytokinins in stabilizing grain yields of maize against environmental stresses and global climate change.
-Over his career, he has trained many students who have gone on to leading careers in higher education and the private and not-for-profit sectors.
+His research focused on the role of cytokinins in stabilizing grain yields of maize against environmental stresses and global climate change.
+During his career, he has trained many students who have gone on to leading careers in higher education and the private and not-for-profit sectors.
 He is a fellow of both the American Society of Agronomy and the Crop Science Society of America.

-He has been a visiting professor and featured speaker in North America, Europe, Asia and Africa, and from 1984 to 1994 served as an academic and scientific consultant for Archbishop Desmond Tutu’s South African Education Program.
+From the outset of his career, Jones has worked to advance international education.
+He has been a visiting professor and featured speaker in North America, Europe, Asia and Africa.
+From 1984 to 1994, he served as an academic and scientific consultant for Archbishop Desmond Tutu’s South African Education Program.
 In 2010, he was awarded a University of Minnesota endowed chair in urban and international development; he was also named a recipient of the Michael P. Malone International Leadership Award by the Association of Public and Land-Grant Universities (APLU).

-Dr. Jones and his spouse, Lynn Hassan Jones, M.D., have five children and two grandchildren.
+Jones and his spouse, Lynn Hassan Jones, M.D., have five children and two grandchildren.